Jianeng/Deep-Learning-in-Asset-Pricing/README.md

 * "realstock_return.txt": a 516*1000 matrix of stock returns, which contains monthly excess returns of 1000 stocks.

 * "realZ_sample.txt": a 516*2000 matrix of stock charcteristics.
-The columns are size of stock 1, book to market ratio of stock 1, size of stock 2, book to market ratio of stock 2 ...
+The columns are size of stock 1, size of stock 2, ..., book to market ratio of stock 1, book to market ratio of stock 2, ...

 * "realportfolio_return.txt": a 516*49 matrix of 49 Industry portfolio returns.